Current employer: Self-employed/Canterbury University

 “Work as hard as you can and take opportunities even if they are unpaid… Networking is everything!
 Also, if freelance is what you want to go for, you need a savvy business head on your shoulders!”Tell us about your career path since graduation.

 After graduation I went on to complete a masters degree whilst working as the Duty Manager of South East Dance in order to fund my studies.
 Since then, I’ve gone on to work on many projects as a choreographer and filmmaker.
 For regular work I teach three Youth Companies with Cascade Dance across Kent, as well as teaching for Royal Holloway University and in other freelance positions.
-I’ve also just started a company called Outset Dance, and we will be performing our first full length show at Brighton Fringe in May.
-I’m looking towards starting my PhD in September 2018.
+I’ve also just started a company called Outset Dance, who were nominated for an award by South East Dance at Brighton Fringe in 2017 and won the 'Made in Kent' award to be featured at Canterbury Festival 2017.
+I am currently applying for a PhD at Royal Holloway University.

 Has your career path changed since graduation?